LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Related Work

 \subsection{Reasoning and Self-Correction in LLMs}

 Approaches to enhance the reasoning capabilities of LLMs have been established through Chain-of-Thought (CoT) \cite{10.5555/3600270.3602070} and Reflection (or Self-Correction) mechanisms, where the model critically verifies and corrects its own output \cite{asai2023selfraglearningretrievegenerate, yao2023reactsynergizingreasoningacting, 10.5555/3666122.3666499}.
-These techniques have been proven to mitigate hallucinations and improve logical consistency in tasks requiring complex reasoning by interposing intermediate thought processes.
+These techniques effectively mitigate hallucinations and improve logical consistency in tasks requiring complex reasoning by interposing intermediate thought processes.

 In the domain of recommender systems, attempts have been made to introduce reasoning steps within agent-based models \cite{10.1145/3705328.3748055, 10.1609/aaai.v39i12.33434}.
 However, most prior works have focused on response generation in conversational interfaces or ensuring consistency in the justification of final rankings.
-To the best of our knowledge, no studies have incorporated an explicit self-correction loop in the pre-retrieval stage—specifically, the search query generation process—to resolve the "Context Competition" that arises between a user's latent intent and their past history.
-The Reflection Loop proposed in this study possesses novelty in that it autonomously verifies whether the search query aligns with the user's current intent and optimizes the projection into the search space.
+While Self-RAG \cite{asai2023selfraglearningretrievegenerate} and ReAct \cite{yao2023reactsynergizingreasoningacting} demonstrate iterative self-correction in retrieval-augmented generation pipelines, these methods operate on the \emph{post-retrieval} or \emph{response-generation} stage.
+While self-correction has proven effective in general LLM tasks, its application to the \emph{pre-retrieval query generation} stage in recommender systems remains largely unexplored.
+Specifically, existing literature lacks mechanisms to resolve the ``context competition'' that arises when a user's latent long-term intent conflicts with their recent behavioral history.
+The Reflection Loop proposed in this study is novel in that it autonomously verifies whether the search query aligns with the user's current intent and optimizes the projection into the search space.